 Jenkins’ voice is chock-full of passion, angst, and competing indifference.
 It’s swoon-inducing.
 Check out “Bonfire” from their most recent 2009 album, Ursa Major, for an idea of why I fought my way to the front of their Freakfest concert in Madison during my senior of college.
 Can’t stop, won’t stop.

 You know you’re a product of the nineties when you’re watching Monica in a music video on BET and ask out loud, “Where’s Brandy?”
 Lucky for me, Brandy was not far behind as the two vocalists reunited for a little less hostile duet in “It All Belongs to Me”.
-No longer are they attitude battling over who the boy belongs to but joining forces to claim ownership over everything the boy believes is his post-breakup.
-Oh, classic.
+No longer are they attitude battling over who the boy belongs to.
+These days, they join forces to claim ownership over everything the boy believes is his post-breakup.
+With age comes wisdom.

 This is not a song that will last for ages, especially with it’s beating-over-the-head of pop culture (i.e. MacBook, Facebook, etc.).
 However, this duo takes me back to a time when a small, dweeby white girl just wanted to gain some kind of street cred by memorizing sugar-coated R&B songs.
 And that, folks, is as cool as I get.